An Odd find on our way to fish the Kennedy Space Center "No Motor Zone"

 So as mentioned, no problem with fresh pineapple and flowers offered up to the lagoon.

-An offering or tribute to a fallen or missing soldier.
+An offering or tribute along the river to a fallen or missing soldier.

-However as I was to discover there are other Americans making other types of offerings into the Indian River Lagoon, once known as the Ais Lagoon when Florida was territory of the Spanish Empire.
+However, as I was to discover, there are other Americans making other types of offerings into the Indian River Lagoon, once known as the Ais Lagoon when Florida was a territory of the Spanish Empire.

 Some I would consider 'normal' ---like the POW/MIA flag hanging from the tree.